 The museum is devoted to the history of the Second World War, focusing on the Polish experience, and collections include over 100,000 artifacts, documents, and works of art.
 The Kwadrat architectural team designed the building.

 Address: 129 Rue de Grenelle, 75007 Paris, France

->

-> Les Invalides is a group of buildings in Paris that served as a military hospital and retirement home for wounded soldiers, and now house museums and monuments relating to the military history of France.
+Les Invalides is a group of buildings in Paris that served as a military hospital and retirement home for wounded soldiers and now houses museums and monuments relating to the military history of France.

->

-> The site was originally built under the orders of King Louis XIV, as a hospital and retirement home for wounded and retired soldiers.
+The site was initially built under the orders of King Louis XIV as a hospital and retirement home for wounded and retired soldiers.
 It was the first of its kind in the world and was expanded on by Napoleon Bonaparte.

->

-> Today, Les Invalides is home to the Musée de l’Armée (the Army Museum), the Musée des Plans-Reliefs (the Museum of Military Models), and the Musée d’Histoire Contemporaine (the Museum of Contemporary History) and Napoleon’s Tomb.
+Today, Les Invalides is home to the Musée de l’Armée (the Army Museum), the Musée des Plans-Reliefs (the Museum of Military Models), and the Musée d’Histoire Contemporaine (the Museum of Contemporary History) and Napoleon’s Tomb.